-When attendees are not busy studying, they can discover an exciting variety of traditional social activities enjoyed by full-time Cambridge students, such as punting on the River Cam, a formal candlelit college dinner, a garden party, an outdoor Shakespeare play, traditional country dancing, croquet on the college lawn and visits to museums and art galleries, as well as excursions to London, Oxford and other famous attractions.
+Our carefully planned timetables ensure that the programme not only meets the academic needs of the participants, but also provides a unique insight into the university city.
+When attendees are not busy studying, they can discover an exciting variety of traditional social activities enjoyed by full-time Cambridge students, such as punting on the River Cam, a formal ‘silver service’ college dinner, a garden party, an outdoor Shakespeare play, traditional country dancing, croquet on the college lawn and visits to museums and art galleries, as well as excursions to London, Oxford and other famous attractions.

 The City of Cambridge

 Cambridge is the ideal location for an inspirational summer programme.
 As well as the world-famous University, the city boasts Britain’s highest concentration of internationally renowned museums, galleries and other cultural attractions outside London.

 Follow the River Cam upstream as it meanders through grassy fields to the Orchard Tea Gardens at Grantchester, the picture-perfect English village which poet Rupert Brooke famously celebrated in his 1912 poem, The Old Vicarage, Grantchester.

 Relax in a deckchair under the canopy of blossoming fruit trees where Ludwig Wittgenstein, E. M. Forster and Virginia Woolf have all taken tea.

 Wander through the winding streets and follow in the steps of Prime Ministers and Nobel Prize winners.
 Gaze in wonder at legendary Cambridge landmarks, such as The Wren Library, the Bridge of Sighs and the wooden Mathematical Bridge.